Marie is a college student interested in horses, science, literature, human nature, '90s music, action movies, the outdoors, and baking.

 Diversity Brings Richness and Greater Truth

-The poem “Theme for English B” by Langston Hughes depicts a black young adult who is attempting to figure out what is true in his life via an English assignment.
+The poem Theme for English B by Langston Hughes depicts a young black adult attempting to figure out what is true in his life via an English assignment.
 As the only black man in his college English class, the speaker is not sure whether to take on the persona of a typical English student, regardless of race, or to stay true to his heritage and culture.
-The structure of this poem conveys a struggle for identity and truth in a fast-paced world whose ideas are constantly changing.
+The structure of this poem conveys a struggle for identity and truth in a fast-paced world with constantly changing ideas.

 The poem begins with a quote from the speaker’s English instructor, claiming that any piece written from the heart will automatically be true.
-However, in the next stanza, the speaker expresses doubts about his instructor’s advice.
-He lists facts about himself that set him apart from his classmates, including the fact that he is the only African American man in his class and that he resides in Harlem (Hughes 10-11).
+However, in the next stanza, the speaker doubts his instructor’s advice.
+He lists facts about himself that set him apart from his classmates, including that he is the only African American man in his class and resides in Harlem (Hughes 10-11).
 In the third stanza, the speaker then switches to expressing traits he knows to be similar between himself and his classmates, “I like to eat, sleep, drink, and be in love. / I like to work, read, learn, and understand life” (Hughes 21-22).
-By showing that he has things in common with his peers, even though they are very different at first glance, the speaker is depicting his dilemma at figuring out who he is and how he fits in with the world.
+By showing that he has things in common with his peers, even though they are very different at first glance, the speaker depicts his dilemma in figuring out who he is and how he fits in with the world.

 While I have lived in a very small, sheltered, suburban town for my entire life, I have met people in college from almost every state and every situation imaginable.
 It can be overwhelming and easy to recede back into one’s comfort zone of easily stated facts, such as race and hometown.
 However, if one digs a little deeper, it is not hard to find small similarities like the speaker in the poem does: “I like to work, read, learn, and understand life” (Hughes 22).
-I find myself surrounded by active, engaging people who pursue a multitude of topics, some similar to my own interests and others that I have never even pondered.
+I find myself surrounded by active, engaging people who pursue many topics, some similar to my interests and others that I have never even pondered.

 Hughes, Langston.
 “Theme for English B.” 1949.